HaveWatermelon/have-watermelon/README.md

-# Village Web Components
+# Watermelon Components

-Common React components used on Village Web
+Common React components used by [Watermelon Development](https://havewatermelon.co.za)

 ## How to use